Stop F'ing Going There! Lake Lanier Claims Yet Another Soul As 23-Year-Old Drowns While Swimming

 Time and time again we gotta turn around and tell these folks…

 Lake Lanier, much like the Wu-Tang Clan, ain’t nothin’ to a f**k with.
 Every single year for decades, multiple people lose their lives in one of America’s deadliest and most infamous bodies of water.
-According to Fox 5 Atlanta, the lake has claimed its 7th soul of 2023 in the form of 23-year-old Edgar Steven Cruz Martinez whose body was recovered from 10 feet of water by Gwinnett County Fire Department’s rescue swimmers after he was seen going under.
+According to Fox 5 Atlanta, the lake has claimed its seventh soul of 2023 Saturday, Aug.
+26 in the form of 23-year-old Edgar Steven Cruz Martinez whose body was recovered from 10 feet of water by Gwinnett County Fire Department’s rescue swimmers after he was seen going under.

-More than 200 people died at Lake Lanier between 1994 and 2022, according to USA Today and Georgia DNR.
+- More than 200 people died at Lake Lanier between 1994 and 2022, USA Today and Georgia DNR reports.

 -